 The Company maintains its cash with two major financial institutions.
 Accounts at the financial institutions are insured by the Federal Deposit Insurance Corporation up to \$250,000.

-Credit risks associated with short term commercial loans the Company makes to small businesses and related interest receivable are described in Note 4.
+Credit risks associated with short term commercial loans the Company makes to real estate investors and related interest receivable are described in Note 4.

 Allowance for Credit Losses